TrueConf/Telegram-Bot-for-Control-TrueConf-Server/README.md

 - it lasts longer than one hour;
 - only the owner or moderator remains in it;
-- It has participants, but none of them are moderators.
+- it has participants, but none of them are moderators.

 <div align="center"><img src="assets/example1.png" width="350"/></div>